-Provide a concise overview of the measures taken or planned to be taken over the duration of the programme to implement the policy guidance that was adopted in the Economic and Financial Dialogue in May 2022.
+Provide a concise overview of all the measures taken or planned to be taken over the duration of the programme to implement the policy guidance that was adopted in the Economic and Financial Dialogue in May 2024.
+The Commission will use this overview as the main source to assess the degree of policy guidance implementation and establish the country implementation scores and rankings.

-The following sections on the medium-term macroeconomic and fiscal framework and structural reforms should be consistent with the above mentioned measures implementing the 2022 policy guidance and should refer back to them and their expected impact where appropriate.
+The following sections on the medium-term macroeconomic and fiscal framework and structural reforms should be consistent with the above-mentioned measures implementing the 2024 policy guidance and should refer back to them and their expected impact where appropriate.